BenedictIrwin/ExactLearning/README.md

 All of these steps apart from p[0] are actually correct (just a little convoluted) for this solution.

-1. System requirements
+# 1. System requirements:
-  > Requires scientific python3 packages including numpy, scipy
-  > For advanced functions (hypergeometric, Meijer-G it uses mpmath libraries).
+Requires scientific python3 packages including numpy, scipy For advanced functions (hypergeometric, Meijer-G it uses mpmath libraries).

 Versions the software has been tested on:
-  > Tested with Windows 10 Pro
+Tested with Windows 10 Pro
-  > Tested with numpy 1.19.4
+Tested with numpy 1.19.4
-  > Tested with scipy 1.1.0
+Tested with scipy 1.1.0
-  > Tested with mpmath 1.1.0
+Tested with mpmath 1.1.0
-  > Tested with matplotlib 3.0.0
+Tested with matplotlib 3.0.0

 Any required non-standard hardware:
-  > None
+ None

-2. Installation guide:
+# 2. Installation guide:
 Instructions:
+'''

-  > pip install numpy
+pip install numpy
-  > pip install scipy
+pip install scipy
-  > pip install mpmath
+pip install mpmath
-  > pip install matplotlib
+pip install matplotlib
-  > pip install mpl_toolkits
+pip install mpl_toolkits
+'''
 Typical install time on a "normal" desktop computer:

-  > Up to 5 mins
+Up to 5 mins

-3. Demo:
+# 3. Demo:
 Instructions to run on data:

   > python demo.py

 Expected output:
-  > Subject to random variation, the output is as follows:
+Subject to random variation, the output is as follows:

 '''
 (base) C:\...\NatureCodeZip>python demo.py